-- 1. Describe the importance of forecasting, planning, and scheduling - 2.
+- 1. Understand the importance of forecasting, planning, and scheduling - 2.
 Explain procurement planning, inventory control and planning, and safe and efficient storage methods. - 3.
-Describe the different modes of transportation and the functions of transportation management. - 4.
+Enumerate the different modes of transportation and the functions of transportation management. - 4.
 Describe the role of manufacturing and the types of production systems

-Course Objectives Cou se Learning Outcomes (CLOs)
+Course Objectives Co Course Learning Outcomes (CLOs)

 (COs) CLO 1 CLO 2 CLO 3 CLO 4

 CO 1

 CO 2

 CO 3

 CO 4